rapyuta-robotics/rapyuta-io-docs/hugo/content/build-solutions/sample-walkthroughs/dependency-composition.md

 ---
-title: "Dynamic Map Server tutorial within a Routed Network"
+title: "Dynamic Map Server tutorial with a Routed Network"
 description:
 type: build-solutions
 date: 2019-10-24T13:47:35+05:30
 pre: "5. "
 weight: 635
 ---
-The following tutorial describes the procedure to create and deploy a map server tutorial in the rapyuta.io platform.
+The following tutorial describes the procedure to create and deploy a map server tutorial in the rapyuta.io platform and establish a communication by using a routed network.

 ## Prerequisites